Aaron Rodgers’ Family ‘Doesn’t Trust’ Olivia Munn, Inside Her Fight With Jordan Rodgers That Started The Family Feud

 “Aaron is the one that has pulled away from the family, not the reverse.
 When he got together with Olivia Munn, his family told him they didn’t trust her and thought she wasn’t with him for the right reasons.
 That made him furious, and he ended up choosing Olivia over his family.”

-To make matters worse, Aaron’s little brother and Bachelorette winner, Jordan Rodgers and Olivia got into a verbal altercation shortly after she began dating Aaron.
+To make matters worse, Aaron’s little brother and Bachelorette winner Jordan Rodgers and Olivia got into a verbal altercation shortly after she began dating Aaron.

 “Olivia and Aaron’s brother Jordan had a huge blowout fight a couple years back in LA.
 Jordan accused Olivia of using Aaron to boost her fame and status!” the insider claims.
 “The fight started over Jordan accusing her of not allowing Aaron time to spend with his family and escalated from there to Jordan calling her fame hungry.”